Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

-While marijuana does contain CBD, it's important to realize that CBD is not the same thing as marijuana (even though marijuana seems to have some positive benefit on thyroid function (3)).
+While marijuana does contain CBD, it’s important to realize that CBD is not the same thing as marijuana (even though marijuana seems to have some positive benefits on thyroid function (3)).

 Some people are afraid that taking CBD is the same thing as marijuana and this is NOT the case.

 It’s been shown, in an increasing number of studies (4), that some of these cannabinoids may act on certain cells in your body by influencing specific endocannabinoid receptors.